 Employment history sample: experience counts

-Veterinary Technician, Riverside Animal Clinic, Aberdeen
+Veterinary Technician at Riverside Animal Clinic, Aberdeen

 CV skills example: soft skills are key